Understanding the Rent Increase Laws in Washington, DC

 - The unit has been registered with the Rental Accommodations and Conversion Division (RACD);

-- The rental unit is in compliance with housing regulations;
+- The rental unit complies with housing regulations;

-- A 30-day written notice is provided stipulating any increase in rent.
+- A 30-day written notice is provided stipulating any rent increase.

 If a unit becomes vacant, the law does allow property owners to raise the rent on rent-controlled units, even if the last increase was less than one year ago.
 The owner may then increase the rent by 10 percent or up to 30 percent to match the rent of a comparable unit.
 But then no other increases are allowed for a full year.